-Fire weather: There is evidence of increases in forest fire activity (number of fires, burned area and fire duration) in central and southcentral Chile, where more conducive fire weather conditions have been proposed as the main driver (González et al., 2018; Urrutia-Jalabert et al., 2018).
-Projections indicate that the Amazon will be one of the regions in the world with the highest increase in fire weather indices over the 21st century and under all RCPs (high confidence) (Betts et al., 2015; Abatzoglou et al., 2019; Q. Sun et al., 2019).
-This is consistent with the large increase in the frequency of joint occurrence of extreme hot and dry days projected for a 2°C warming level or more (Vogel et al., 2020).
+Fire weather: There is evidence of increases in forest fire activity (number of fires, burned area and fire duration) such as in central and south-central Chile, where more conducive fire weather conditions have been proposed as the main driver (González et al., 2018; Urrutia-Jalabert et al., 2018).
+Projections indicate that the Amazon is one of the regions in the world with the highest increase in fire weather indices over the 21st century and under all RCPs (high confidence) (Betts et al., 2015; Abatzoglou et al., 2019; Sun et al., 2019b).
+This is consistent with the large increase in the frequency of joint occurrence of extreme hot and dry days for a 2°C warming level or more (Vogel et al., 2020).
 Projections of fire weather indices also show an increased risk in SWS (high confidence), SSA and SCA (medium confidence).
-However, wildfires highly depend on land use and appropriate management may help mitigate future increases in fire risk (Fonseca et al., 2019).
+However, wildfires highly depend on land-use and appropriate management may help mitigate future increases in fire risk (Fonseca et al., 2019).

 Mean precipitation is projected to change in a dipole pattern with increases in NWS and SES and decreases in NES and SWS (high confidence) with further decreases in NSA and SCA (medium confidence).
 There is medium confidence of an increase in river floods in SAM and SES.
-There is high confidence of an increase in drought duration in NES, an in the number of dry days and drought frequency in NSA and SAM.
-Dry climatic impact-drivers are projected to increase at the regional level with higher global warming levels.
-The strongest signal of future increase in agricultural and ecological drought, aridity and fire weather is over the Amazon region (high confidence).
+There is high confidence of a dominant increase in drought duration in NES, an in the number of dry days and drought frequency in NSA and SAM.
+Dry climatic impact-drivers have more prevalent regional increases with higher global warming levels, with strongest projections of agricultural and ecological drought (high confidence) and aridity and fire changes (medium confidence) over the Amazon and with both drought types increasing over the SWS (medium confidence).

 Mean wind speed: Due to the lack of long-term homogeneous records or limited observations in the region, past wind speed trends are difficult to establish.
-Global climate models project an increase in wind speeds, under all future scenarios, augmenting wind power potential in most parts of Central and South America, especially in NES, where changes lie in the range 0-20% by 2050 under RCP8.5 and 0-40% under RCP8.5 (medium confidence) (Karnauskas et al., 2018a; Reboita et al., 2018; Jung and Schindler, 2019).
+Global climate models project an increase in wind speeds, under all future scenarios, augmenting wind power potential in most parts of Central and South America, especially in NES where changes lie in the range 0-20% by 2050 under RCP8.5 and 0-40% under RCP8.5 (medium confidence) (Karnauskas et al., 2018a; Reboita et al., 2018; Jung and Schindler, 2019).
 In Patagonia, wind speeds are projected to decrease.
-For RCP4.5 changes remain marginal and have low confidence (low agreement) (Figure 12.4m-o).
+For RCP4.5 changes remain marginal and have low confidence (low agreement).
+Further information in (Figure 12.4m-o).

 Severe wind storm: Similar observational limitations inhibit an assessment of long-term extreme wind trends.
-However, Pes et al. (2017) found extreme wind increases in most of Brazil over the past decades.
-Future projections indicate a slight decrease in the number of extratropical cyclones in mid-latitudes (limited evidence, low confidence) (Reboita et al., 2018), and an increase of extreme winds in tropical areas (limited evidence, low confidence) (Kumar et al., 2015).
-Climate models project a shift and an intensification of southern storm tracks, with most effects offshore over the Southern Ocean (Chapter 4), with low confidence (low agreement) of significant extreme wind changes over land and coastal areas across the 21st century (Chang, 2017; Augusto Sanabria and Carril, 2018; Reboita et al., 2021).
+However, (Pes et al., 2017) found extreme wind increases in most of Brazil over the past decades.

+Future projections indicate a slight decrease in the number of extra-tropical cyclones in mid latitudes (limited evidence, low confidence) (Reboita et al., 2018), and an increase of extreme winds in tropical areas (limited evidence, low confidence) (Kumar et al., 2015).
+Climate models project a shift and an intensification of southern storm tracks, with most effects offshore over the Southern ocean (Chapter 4), with low confidence (low agreement) of significant extreme wind changes over land and coastal areas across the 21st century (Chang, 2017; Augusto Sanabria and Carril, 2018; Reboita et al., 2020).

-Tropical cyclone: CMIP5 and CMIP6 simulations, including the new High Resolution Model Intercomparison Project (HighResMIP), project a decrease in the frequency of tropical cyclones in the Atlantic and Pacific coasts of Central America for the mid-century or under a 2°C GWL, accompanied with an increased frequency of intense cyclones (medium confidence) (Section 11.7.1.5; Diro et al., 2014; Knutson et al., 2020; Roberts et al., 2020).
+Tropical cyclone: CMIP5 and CMIP6 simulations, including the new HighResMIP, project a decrease in the frequency of tropical cyclones in the Atlantic and Pacific coasts of Central America for the mid-century or under a 2°C global warming level, accompanied with an increased frequency of intense cyclones (medium confidence) (Diro et al., 2014; Knutson et al., 2020; Roberts et al., 2020) (Chapter 11).